james-tay/mygpio/README.md

 - if MQTT is disconnected, try to connect
 - if we're up for exactly 1 minute, check if the file ``/autoexec.cfg`` exists, and start background threads listed in this file.

+ESP32s typically have a built-in user controlled LED.
+Every 5 seconds, a single blink indicates wifi is connected, while 2x blinks indicate wifi is disconnected.

 ## Setting up Threads